john-lazarus/Mikrotik-RouterOS/README.md

 Scripts, Calculators etc.

-Please do not copy/pasting/utilize my code within this repo anywhere!
+Please do not copy/paste/utilize my code within this repo on forums/websites etc.!